Emil-Frisk/audio_translator/README.md

 - **Limitations:** Currently the audio/transcription files are stored on the app container itself.
 For production app you would need to store them somewhere else

-- **Scalability Thoughts:** Running python scripts in the app container works for this prototypetype but isn't scalable.
-In a real app, you could split transcription, translation and tts into separatecontainers, chunk audio files for parallel processing, and recombine outputs.
+- **Scalability Thoughts:** Running python scripts in the app container works for this prototype but isn't scalable.
+In a real app, you could split transcription, translation and tts into separate containers, chunk audio files for parallel processing, and recombine outputs.

 ## Technical Details
 **Built with:**